nikomc/nikomc.github.io/_posts/.ipynb_checkpoints/2020-09-25-this-week-synthetic-biology-9-checkpoint.md

 ---
-layout: page
+layout: post
-title: This Week in Synthetic Biology
+title:  "This Week in Synthetic Biology #9"
+tags: [this-week]
+featured_image_thumbnail:
+featured_image:
+featured:
+hidden:

 ---

 Would you rather receive **_This Week in Synthetic Biology_** directly to your inbox?
 [Sign up for the newsletter](https://synbio.substack.com/).